kilin-math/kilin-math.github.io/_posts/2026-09-01-gtiit-workshop.markdown

 Another theme will come from **sandpiles and 2-adic phenomena**.
 We will discuss an unexpected connection with **Chebyshev polynomials and their arithmetic**, including divisibility and congruence phenomena, 2-adic properties, and related questions in elementary number theory.
 An introductory talk on Chebyshev polynomials and their number-theoretic aspects would therefore fit very naturally into the programme.

-Abdul Quadir will talk  about the limits of the sandpile groups of directed cylinders.
+Abdul Quadir will talk  about the limits of **Directed Abelian Sandpiles on Cylinder**.

 Most importantly, talks do **not** have to present finished work.
 Introductions to a subject, work in progress, computations, conjectures, open problems, incomplete arguments, and ideas that one would like to discuss with other participants are all particularly welcome.